paulvangentcom/heartrate_analysis_python/readme.md

 ![output 1 of HR analysis](http://www.paulvangent.com/github/output2.jpeg)

 Measures are only calculated for non-rejected peaks and intervals between two non-rejected peaks.
+Rejected detections do not influence the calculated measures.

 ## License
 The module is licensed under the [GNU General Public License Version3, GPL-v3](https://opensource.org/licenses/GPL-3.0)